LoJ: #287 (Pre-LiDAR #285) / 13,457' Sleeping Sexton

 Camping

 Designated, fee campsites are available at the Silver Bar CG, the Silver Bell CG and the Silver Queen CG along CR13 as you drive in to Maroon Lake.
 These campgrounds are almost always occupied, especially on weekends.
-The White River National Forest website indicates that sites in these campgrounds can be reserved by calling 1-877-444-6777.
+The White River National Forest website indicates that sites in these campgrounds can be reserved by calling 1-877-444-6777, but if that info is outdated, then the campsites will probably be available through ReserveAmerica.
 There is no at-large camping allowed anywhere else along the road to Maroon Lake.
-Technically, vehicle camping in the parking lot at Maroon Lake is also off limits, but still practiced by many.
+Technically, vehicle camping in the parking lot at Maroon Lake is also off limits, but still practiced discretely by many.
 Attempt at your own risk.
 The nearest other campground will be the Difficult Creek CG up HWY 82, about 4 miles east of town toward Independence Pass.

 Peak Icon Route Map Photos